WannesMalfait/Blender-Add-ons/README.md

 This contains multiple free to use add-ons for blender.
 Just open one of the files and download it.
 You can also copy-paste the code into the blender text-editor to test out the script there.
 The releases tab has downloadable zip files for the math formula addon.

+For more detailed instructions, take a look at the [wiki]( https://github.com/WannesMalfait/Blender-Add-ons/wiki/Users )

 Feel free to report issues or to make pull requests.